ryanalves2702/Mobile-Application-Development-COM-437-App/README.md

 # Mobile-Applicaiton-Development-COM-437-App
-Mobile Application To Be Developed For The Term (Still Unknown)
+Mobile Application To Be Developed For The Term
+To-Do List Application